Sarulla Geothermal Power Project, Indonesia

 Efforts to reduce dependence on the oil are underway.
 Since 2003, the government has negotiated with 26 independent power projects.
 Indonesia is already facing an electricity crisis and blackouts in regions such as Java.

-Plans to end PLN's monopoly by 2012 are underway, so that private companies can sell the power directly to consumers.
+Plans to end PLN's monopoly are underway, so that private companies can sell the power directly to consumers.
 However they will have to continue to use PLN's transmission network.